-Updated on Wednesday December 4, 2019: Louis Vuitton stores are packed at this time of the year… At least every time I walk by my local store here in the Westfield Valley Fair mall in San Jose, California.
-It’s so busy most of the time that you need to take a number and wait your turn to even speak with an advisor.
-But what happens after Christmas when all the holiday crowds dwindle down, does Louis Vuitton start discounting some of the remaining 2019 inventory to make room for the 2020 collections?
+Updated on Saturday November 5, 2022: Louis Vuitton stores are usually packed at this time of the year.
+But what happens after Christmas when all the holiday interest dwindles down, does Louis Vuitton start discounting some of the remaining 2022 inventory to make room for the 2023 collections?

 Does Louis Vuitton Have An After Christmas Sale?